“It is important to note that not all midlife women

 How can depression be treated?

-In Depression: Treatment and Therapies the NIMH elaborate on:
+In Depression: How Is Depression Treated? the NIMH elaborate on:

 Depression and Women

 “Depression, even the most severe cases, can be treated.
 The earlier treatment begins, the more effective it is.
-Depression is usually treated with medications, psychotherapy, or a combination of the two.
-If these treatments do not reduce symptoms, electroconvulsive therapy (ECT) and other brain stimulation therapies may be options to explore”.10
+Depression is usually treated with medication, psychotherapy, or a combination of the two”.9

 In Depression: Treatment and Therapies the NIMH also include:

-“Quick Tip: No two people are affected the same way by depression and there is no “one-size-fits-all” for treatment.
-It may take some trial and error to find the treatment that works best for you”.11
+“Quick Tip: No two people are affected the same way by depression, and there is no “one-size-fits-all” treatment.
+Finding the treatment that works best for you may take trial and error”.10

 Online Resources, Programs, Apps and e-Therapies